Budaun

-Budaun is commonly pronounced Badayun is a city and a seat of Budaun district, Uttar Pradesh, India.
-It is located near the Ganges river in the centre of Western Uttar Pradesh.
-Budaun was the capital of Delhi Sultanate for four years from 1210 CE to 1214 CE during Sultan Iltutmish rule.
+Budaun (romanised: Badāʾūn or Badāyūn, [bəd̪aːjũː]) is a medieval city and headquarters of Budaun district, in the Indian state of Uttar Pradesh.
+It is located about a mile east of the Sot river, and 27 km north of the Ganges, in the Rohilkhand region of Uttar Pradesh.
+According to the 2011 census, it has a population of 159,221, which is projected to be 161,555 at present.
+Budaun rose to historical importance as the capital of the Delhi Sultanate for four years from 1210 CE to 1214 CE during the reign of Sultan Iltutmish.
 It was the most important post of Northern Frontier during Mughal reign.
 Budaun is a big market, historically famous and religiously important city.
-It is the heart of Rohilkhand.
-Budaun is 229 km from New Delhi and it takes about 5 to 7 hours to reach the city depending on mode of transport i.e. car or roadways bus service.
-The town is near the left bank of the river Sot.
+Budaun is 230 km south-east of New Delhi and 245 km north-west of Lucknow, both taking about 6 hours by road.